 If a system includes a Floating Point Unit, it is implemented as coprocessor 1 (CP1).
-Details of the FPU instructions are documented in "Overview of the FPU Instruction Set" on page 65.
+In Release 1 of the MIPS64 Architecture, and in Release 2 of the MIPS32 and MIPS64 Architectures, the FPU also uses the computation opcode space assigned to coprocessor unit 3, renamed COP1X.
+Details of the FPU instructions are documented in "Overview of the FPU Instruction Set" on page 67.